mollygrunblatt/pdsnd_github/README.md

-this bikeshare project has all the data in it to acces biking info i believe this project has everything

-thank you so much for teaching me
+ My project is using data ,from bike share system provider in major cities in the United States, to uncover bike share usage patterns.  between three large cities: Ch/icago, New York City, and Washington, DC.

+ This project was created 8/18/2022
+ Credit goes to udacity's nano degree program for teaching it so clearly